 You are able to transfer your previous years' cash Isas into stocks and shares Isas without affecting your current year's Isa allowance.
 You can also transfer your current year's cash Isa to a stocks and shares Isa, provided you transfer the whole amount.

-If you already have a stocks and shares Isa and want to transfer it to a new provider, or convert it to a cash Isa, you can do so.
-You will need to contact your new provider and complete a transfer form.
+If you already have a stocks and shares Isa and want to transfer it to a new provider or convert it to a cash Isa, you can do so, but you'll need to contact your new provider and complete a transfer form.

 Find out more: Stocks and shares Isa transfers – how to move your Isa to a new provider